Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic-async-persistency-xml/readme.txt

 If this is a fresh Eclipse installation, the M2_REPO needs be defined and pointed to the local maven repository (which resides under USER_HOME/.m2/repository).

+After generating the projects, configure them to work with maven: for each project, right click on it and select Configure > Convert to Maven Project.

   The application itself comes with built in launch targets allowing to run the mirror, processor and the feeder using Eclipse run (or debug) targets.